Thai Language Barriers And Misunderstandings

 Thais call white people farang regardless of their nationality and social status.
 To a Thai person, the word farang doesn't have any negative connotations.

-Similarly, Thais use the word kaeg for people who have black hair, dark complexion, strong facial features and big eyes.
-For example, the word kaeg is used for people from India, Pakistan and Nepal.
+Similarly, Thais use the word khaeg for people who have black hair, dark complexion, strong facial features and big eyes.
+For example, the word khaeg is used for people from India, Pakistan and Nepal.

-Likewise, Thais call Indian-looking people kaeg regardless of their nationality and social status.
+Likewise, Thais call Indian-looking people khaeg regardless of their nationality and social status.

 I hope that knowing the true meaning of these phrases will make your holiday in Thailand an even more enjoyable experience.